barumau/pandunia/english/kanun.md

 1. Conjunctions: i, u, a
 2. Connectors: da, du
-3. Prepositions: na, be, to, ze
+3. Prepositions: na, ko, ze
 4. Verbs
 5. Nouns and pronouns
 6. Tense, aspect and mood particles
 7. Numerals
 8. Adjectives

 The following example shows how the scope affects the final position of words in the tree hierarchy.
-For example, although **i** is in general higher than **koz**, here its scope is only to connect **yusef** and **sara**. **Ze koz du** is at the top, because it connects the two sub-phrases.
+For example, although **i** is in general higher than **sababu**, here its scope is only to connect **yusef** and **sara**. **sababu** is at the top, because it connects the two sub-phrases.

-    yusef i sara wol darsa pandunia ze koz du ye si bon dunia bax.
+    yusef i sara wol darsa pandunia sababu ye si bon dunia bax.

-                      ze koz du
+                       sababu
                ┌──────────┴──────────┐
               wol                   si
           ┌────┴──────┐           ┌──┴──┐